Samsung/tizen-docs/docs/application/dotnet/guides/internationalization/localization.md

     });
     ```

-## Image Localization
+## Image localization

-Tizen project supports localized images(resources) using different resource directories.
+Tizen project supports localized images (resources) using different resource directories.
-Tizen uses res.xml file to specify the information about the directory, which contains the localized resources(For example, Image, Sound, and so on).
+Tizen uses res.xml file to specify the information about the directory, which contains the localized resources (for example: Image, Sound, and so on).
 The res.xml file is automatically generated when you build your application.

 **To add the localized resource directories in your application in Visual Studio:**

-- In Solution Explorer, select Tizen project.
-Go to **Tools &gt; Tizen &gt; Resource Manager**
+1. In Solution Explorer, select Tizen project.
+Go to **Tools &gt; Tizen &gt; Resource Manager**.

     ![local_res_mgr_1](media/local_res_mgr_1.png)

-- Resource Manager window appears.
-In Configuration tab, select from the language drop-down list.
+2. Resource Manager window appears.
+In **Configuration** tab, select from the language drop-down list.

     ![local_res_mgr_2](media/local_res_mgr_2.png)

-- Select the language, Click **Add**.
+3. Select the language, click **Add**.

     ![local_res_mgr_3](media/local_res_mgr_3.png)

     ![local_res_mgr_4](media/local_res_mgr_4.png)

-- Resource directories are automatically created in Tizen project as **res.xml** file.
+4. Resource directories are automatically created in Tizen project as a **res.xml** file.
 This file is generated in **res** directory of Tizen project after building an application as:

     ![res.xml](media/local_res_xml.png)

     ![res.xml code](media/local_res_xml_code.png)

-    > **Note**
-    >
+    > [!NOTE]
-    >Your application can sometimes run in a locale, for which you have not provided images.
+    > Your application can sometimes run in a locale, for which you have not provided images.
 In that case, Tizen loads the default image from the resource content directory (yourApp.Tizen/res/content/).
-If there is no default image within resource content directory and the device sets the locale, for which you have not provided images, an error occurs.
+If there is no default image within the resource content directory and the device sets the locale, for which you have not provided images, an error occurs.

     ![default_image](media/local_res_default_image.png)

     When you detect locale changes, you must update the resource culture.
 Then you must update the texts and images, which you want to localize.
     As for localized images, you can make custom image renderer to load the proper locale-specific images.

     Tizen provides the path of locale-specific images via `ResourceManager.TryGetPath` and `ResourceManager.GetPath` methods.
-With this, you can change
+With this, you can change the class **LocalizedImageRenderer :ImageRenderer**:

-    **class LocalizedImageRenderer :ImageRenderer**

     ```csharp
     using TizenResourceManager = Tizen.Applications.ResourceManager;